tweag/graft/README.md

 ## License

-You are free to copy, modify, and distribute `sine-nomine` under the terms of the MIT license.
+You are free to copy, modify, and distribute `graft` under the terms of the MIT license.
 See [LICENSE](./LICENSE) for details.